garbles/shallow-compare-without-functions/README.md

 It's not uncommon to want to bind to an instance function or wrap an action creator before passing it to a child component; however, even if the value props of the child component didn't change, `shallowCompare` will suggest a re-render because a function prop has changed.
-The actual behavior of those functions almost never actually changes on its own, so a re-render is not necessary.
+The actual behavior of those functions almost never actually changes on their own, so a re-render is not necessary.

 See [this demo](http://shallow-compare-without-functions.surge.sh) for an example.